Ian Burfield

 Ian Burfield is an English actor, who has often played roles as police officers and detectives on television.
-He appeared in 12 episodes of The Bill, 39 episodes of EastEnders, and played the part of a Tweed Coat Fingerman in 2005 film V for Vendetta.
+He appeared in 12 episodes of The Bill and 39 episodes of EastEnders, and played the part of a Tweed Coat Fingerman in 2005 film V for Vendetta.
 He is also a company member of the National Theatre, and has acted in two plays which were screened in cinemas around the UK as part of the National Theatre Live scheme.
-Since September 2018, Burfield has been a recurring character in EastEnders as Detective Inspector/Detective Chief Inspector Peter Arthurs.
+From September 2018 to December 2024, Burfield was a recurring character in EastEnders as Detective Inspector/Detective Chief Inspector Peter Arthurs.